-This week we are back into it and the challenge stitch is pistil stitch which is really a french knot with a tail.
+Pistil stitch which is really a French Knot with a tail.
 It is an interesting stitch which is ideal to use for the centre of flowers or arranged in a circle as flower motif.
 The weight of the thread will determine the size of the finished stitch.
 You can also work this stitch using silk ribbon.

-3. At this point it is sometimes helpful to brush the knot down the shaft of the needle with the nail of your left thumb so that it is sitting firmly on the fabric.
+3. At this point it is sometimes helpful to brush the knot down the shaft of the needle with left thumb nail so that it is sitting firmly on the fabric.

 4. Hold the knot with your thumb as you pull the thread through to the back of the fabric.